Why 'Off-White' Wool is More Than Just a Colour

 Off-white merino wool base layer, layered under collared shirt

-For example, off-white merino base layers, like the V-neck from Brass Monkeys, are made from 100% fine merino wool that is soft, breathable, and odour-resistant.
-Merino wool can regulate your body temperature, keeping you cool in summer and warm in winter.
-Merino wool can also wick away moisture from your skin, keeping you dry and fresh.
-Off-white merino base layers can complement any outfit, adding a touch of style and coziness.
+Off-white merino base layers, like the V-neck from Brass Monkeys, are made from 100% fine merino wool that's soft, breathable, and odour-resistant.
+Merino regulates body temperature, keeping you cool in summer and warm in winter, and wicks moisture from your skin so you stay dry.
+Off-white pairs cleanly under collared shirts, blouses and jumpers without the visible line a true white can create against skin tone.

 Ladies hand sits in front of off-white singlet against skin